Ajmal Masroor: Career

-Masroor is primarily an educator who specialises in relationship counselling, spiritual coaching and transformative training.
+Masroor provides relationship counselling and spiritual coaching.
 He is an author, broadcaster and fundraiser.
-Masroor runs the Barefoot Institute, which provides support and education for Muslim relationship, including marriage, divorce and family counselling, mediation and coaching.
-He runs transformative courses using Quranic principles covering a range of subjects including Learning to be a Peacemaker, 30 Rules of Life, 10 Steps to Survival and Success, 10 Principles of Interpersonal Relationship etc.
+Masroor runs the Barefoot Institute, which provides support and to Muslim couples, including marriage, divorce and family counselling, mediation, and coaching.
+His courses use Quranic principles.

-Masroor is a traveling imam (unpaid), who leads Friday prayers at various mosques across the United Kingdom including Palmers Green mosque, West Ealing mosque, Wightman Road mosque Haringey. and Finsbury Park Mosque in London as well as Abdullah Quilliam Mosque in Liverpool.
-He is also invited to lead Friday prayer at Leeds Grand Mosque and Greenwich Islamic Centre occasionally.
+Masroor is a travelling imam, who leads Friday prayers at various mosques across the United Kingdom, including Palmers Green mosque, West Ealing mosque, Wightman Road mosque, and Finsbury Park Mosque in London, as well as Abdullah Quilliam Mosque in Liverpool.
+He is also invited to lead Friday prayers at Leeds Grand Mosque and Greenwich Islamic Centre occasionally.

-Masroor has been involved in the Muslim Council of Britain in various capacities from its inception and was recently elected on its National Council.
-He spent his youth as an active member and one of the leaders of the Young Muslims and later joined the Islamic Society of Britain and served as its chairperson for three years.
+Masroor joined the Islamic Society of Britain, serving as its chairperson from 2016 to 2019.
+He stood for the office of secretary general of the Muslim Council of Britain in January 2021.

-He was the Director of Communities in Action, an organisation founded to empower communities to organise, deliver and realise their full potential.
-He was the Chairman of ChildrenPlus, a charity that focused on providing humanitarian assistance to poverty stricken and most vulnerable children around the world.
+He was the director of Communities in Action, an organisation founded to empower communities to organise, deliver and realise their full potential.
+He was the chairman of ChildrenPlus, a charity that focused on providing humanitarian assistance to poverty stricken and most vulnerable children around the world.

-Masroor was selected as Liberal Democrats prospective parliamentary candidate for West Ham in the 2005 General Election, but stood down after being criticised for posting on the Muslim Public Affairs Committee forum.
+Masroor was selected as the Liberal Democrats prospective parliamentary candidate for West Ham at the 2005 general election, but stood down after being criticised for posting on the Muslim Public Affairs Committee forum.